OPERATING INSTRUCTIONS FOR HALL AND EQUIPMENT

 HEATING (see page 5 of detailed instructions)

-There is a heater in the plinth of the kitchen unit next to the fridge.
-The control unit is on the wall to the right of the serving hatch.
+There is a heater in above the serving hatch to the main hall.
+The control unit is on the wall to the right of the hatch.

 EXTRACTOR FAN (see page 6 of detailed instructions)

-Lights and variable speed fan are operated by the buttons on the front of the extractor fan above the cooker.
+Lights and variable speed fan are operated by the buttons on the front of the extractor fan above the hobs.

 DISHWASHER (See page 7 of detailed instructions)